 Owning a pet is normally an expensive long term commitment and unfortunately there are far too many internet adverts that encourage impulse buying.
 A photo of a cute cuddly animal with as little information as possible is geared to encourage impulse buying.
-The Pet Advertising Advisory Group (PAAG) minimum standards mean that those websites who make their money out of displaying adverts have the opportunity to take responsibility for what can be found on their site.
+The Pet Advertising Advisory Group (PAAG) advertising standards mean that those websites who make their money out of displaying adverts have the opportunity to take responsibility for what can be found on their site.
 By agreeing to the standards a website is committed not to host an advert that have been framed in a way that may encourage the gullible to make a purchase they are likely to regret.

 PAAG compliant sites will have agreed to provide the necessary information to allow a buyer to make an informed choice about whether or not to view the animal.
 Purchasers will be able to know such vital information about the animal as its age, behaviours, or physical condition.

-It is our hope that the minimum standards will help to address some of the problems that we identified with the online advertising of pets, such as poor standards of welfare, lack of information on its history, the offloading of sick or potentially, dealers masquerading as private sellers, and pets being swapped or ending up in the hands of unsuitable owners such as dog fighters.
+It is our hope that the advertising standards will help to address some of the problems that we identified with the online advertising of pets, such as poor standards of welfare, lack of information on its history, the offloading of sick or potentially, dealers masquerading as private sellers, and pets being swapped or ending up in the hands of unsuitable owners such as dog fighters.

-The cooperation of websites is key to the success of the PAAG minimum standards.
+The cooperation of websites is key to the success of the PAAG advertising standards.
 We feel that the best way to ensure that websites comply is through public demand for higher standards and better adverts.
 As the pet owning public become more aware of the standards they can begin to move away from those sites which do not insist on minimum standards for the adverts they host.
-It is hoped that this will lead to a decrease in traffic to the worst sites which should provide an incentive to improve and ensure that all adverts comply with the PAAG minimum standards.
+It is hoped that this will lead to a decrease in traffic to the worst sites which should provide an incentive to improve and ensure that all adverts comply with the PAAG Advertising Standards.

-As well as consumers choosing to use the best sites, which only host advertisements which meet the minimum standards, we also believe that engaged members of the public will proactively report adverts which do not meet the standards.
+As well as consumers choosing to use the best sites, which only host advertisements which meet the standards, we also believe that engaged members of the public will proactively report adverts which do not meet the standards.
 A number of welfare organisations have in place a dedicated group of volunteer moderators who look at adverts (of all pet species) and report those that don’t meet the standards directly to the websites concerned.
 The trade association representatives on PAAG will also deal with questions about adverts that potentially infringe good welfare standards.

 All members of PAAG are committed to educating the public about the online pet sales environment, and encouraging consumer awareness and cooperation to improve animal welfare.

-There is still more work to be done by PAAG to identify sites that provide classified pet advertising and to encourage them to adopt and meet the PAAG minimum standards.
+There is still more work to be done by PAAG to identify sites that provide classified pet advertising and to encourage them to adopt and meet the PAAG advertising standards.
 As the leading sites improve it is likely that a proportion of the bad adverts they host will move onto other, smaller sites.
 It is important that PAAG continues to identify and reach out to all sites.

 Educating the public is a key element of PAAG’s work and the individual charities that are members of PAAG remain committed to educating and informing the public about the online pet sales environment.

-The minimum standards are only one element of a much wider project.
+The advertising standards are only one element of a much wider project.
 We have to ensure that consumers know what to look for and are aware of the best practice guidelines when looking for a pet online, or elsewhere.
 Informed consumers will be a powerful force in driving up standards of pet advertising and sale across the board.

 Primates are not suitable as household pets and are suitable only for zoos and experienced specialist private keepers.
 Keeping primates within the family home is unlikely to fulfil the animals’ Five Freedoms which would likely place keepers in contravention of the Animal Welfare Act and liable to potential prosecution.
 A DEFRA Code of Practice for Primates Kept in Private Hands can be accessed here.